Last updated: July 1, 2026. Refreshed monthly.

 Open-source AI LLMs in 2026 are not the future.
 They are the present.

 Apps used to run your business.
 Now your business builds the apps.
 Projects remember.
 Agents learn.
 Automations move.
 One workspace.
 One memory.
 One credit system.
-Nine open-source brains and six premium ones in the same picker.
+Ten open-source brains and six premium ones in the same picker.
 The right model for every step.

 This is the origin of living software. 🌱